Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Shear viscosity for neutral black holes

-One finds from Fig.(\ref{lowtemp}) that the KSS bound is violated as well. \\ In spite of the fact that ``Kaluza-Klein-like'' process gives us really different equation of motion from that in $5$-dimensional spacetime, the behaviour $\eta/s$ is quite similar with what has been found in five dimensions \cite{v4}.
+In spite of the fact that ``Kaluza-Klein-like'' process gives us really different equations of motion from those in $5D$ spacetime, the behaviour $\eta/s$ is quite similar with what has been found in five dimensions \cite{v4}.
 In our case, $\eta/s\sim(T/\xi)^2$ when $T/\xi \to 0$, which satisfies the conjecture \cite{v1} that $\eta/s\sim(T/\Delta)^2$ as $T/\Delta \to 0$ with $\Delta$ being some scale to be chosen.
-Here we take $\xi$ to be $\Delta$.
+Here we take $\Delta$ to be $\xi$.